Bgood12/PathfinderCampaignNotes/Act 1 - Talking to Coconuts/Castaways/Siaku Dolrino.md

 Siaku worked as a clerk in [[Balaika]] where he uncovered evidence that his supervisor was working with [[Veriduna]] to undermine the tributary relationship that [[Balaika]] has with the [[Pirate Confederacy]].
 Siaku confronted the supervisor only to then be framed for the crime himself.
 He fled a vast distance, and worked as a scribe for the following decade before the bounty hunter [[Aris Ramondo]] caught up with him.

+## Unique Traits
+Siaku has a distinct laugh, a hearty chuckle that's instantly recognizable and can lighten even the darkest of moments.